-Health concerns facing older dogs & tips on how to care for senior dogs
+Tips on how to care for older dogs

 Old dogs have needs that are different to those of younger adult dogs and puppies.
 Increased awareness of their changing needs, along with ongoing attention and regular veterinary check-ups, can greatly benefit older dogs and help them live rewarding, happy and healthy lives in their senior years.
 Of course, it is essential to continue with the vaccination schedule, parasite prevention program, grooming, and continuing general care that you have been accustomed to.